pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This request triggers resource allocation on a node that has a GPU device with 2Gi of memory available and then the Pod runs on that node.
-The remaining capacity of the GPU can be used by other pods.
-The lifecycle of the resource allocation is tied to the lifecycle of the Pod.
+The remaining capacity of the GPU may be usable for other pods, with constrains like alignment to segment sizes ensured by the resource driver.
+The lifecycle of the resource
+allocation is tied to the lifecycle of the Pod.

 In production, a similar PodTemplateSpec in a Deployment will be used.